AdamMescher/portfolios/template-markdown.md

 (3-4 sentences summarizing your takeaways from _each_ session, including things you're continuing to think about, things you learned, things you're doing differently)

 ## E: Community Participation

+My part in the Turing community this mod was to be

 ### Playing a Part